-264 animal, or mineral sources (7 U.S.C. § 6502 (21)).
+271 animal, or mineral sources (7 U.S.C. § 6502 (21)).

-265 Commercial methods for the industrial production of ethanol include chemical synthesis from ethylene and fermentation of sugar, starch or other biomass using either yeast or genetically modified bacterial strains.
-Other synthetic methods have been demonstrated in the laboratory but not fully developed to commercial scale.
-These include the hydration of ethylene in the presence of dilute acids, the oxidation of acetylene ( $H_2C_2$ ) to acetaldehyde ( $C_2H_4O$ ) followed by hydrogenation of the aldehyde to ethanol, and the
+272 Commercial methods for the industrial production of ethanol include chemical synthesis from ethylene

+- and fermentation of sugar, starch or other biomass using either yeast or genetically modified bacterial - strains.
+Other synthetic methods have been demonstrated in the laboratory but not fully developed to - 275 commercial scale.
+These include the hydration of ethylene in the presence of dilute acids, the oxidation of production methods currently in practice, with incorporation of relevant insights and developments from the independent literature.
+Technical information is compiled below for the two main commercial

-Fischer-Tropsch process for converting pressurized synthesis gas (mixtures of carbon monoxide and $r{2714}$
+276 acetylene (H_2C_2) to acetaldehyde (C_2H_4O) followed by hydrogenation of the aldehyde to ethanol, and the 277 Fischer-Tropsch process for converting pressurized synthesis gas (mixtures of carbon monoxide and

-- 271 hydrogen) to various organic compounds.
-For the purposes of this report, focus is given to commercial - production methods currently in practice, with incorporation of relevant insights and developments from - the independent literature.
-Technical information is compiled below for the two main commercial - 274 processes, chemical synthesis and fermentation, as well as the final distillation/purification step for - 275 industrial ethanol.
+278 hydrogen) to various organic compounds.
+For the purposes of this report, focus is given to commercial

+281 processes, chemical synthesis and fermentation, as well as the final distillation/purification step for

+282 industrial ethanol.

-276 Chemical Synthesis
+283 Chemical Synthesis

-277 Two main processes exist for the chemical synthesis of ethanol: indirect and direct hydration of ethylene.

-- 278 The indirect hydration process, developed in 1930 by Union Carbide Corp., was the first commercially - 279 utilized method for generating ethanol from ethylene.
-Direct hydration, developed by Shell Chemical - Company in 1948 and designed to eliminate the use of sulfuric acid, completely replaced the indirect hydration process for commercial ethanol production in the United States by the early 1970s.
-However, the - old sulfuric acid process is potentially still used in Russia (Logsdon, 2004).
-Although both the indirect and - direct hydration processes are described below, attention should be given to the materials and methods - used in the direct hydration of ethylene for the purposes of this report.
+Two main processes exist for the chemical synthesis of ethanol: indirect and direct hydration of ethylene.
+The indirect hydration process, developed in 1930 by Union Carbide Corp., was the first commercially utilized method for generating ethanol from ethylene.
+Direct hydration, developed by Shell Chemical hydration process for commercial ethanol production in the United States by the early 1970s.
+However, the old sulfuric acid process is potentially still used in Russia (Logsdon, 2004).
+Although both the indirect and direct hydration processes are described below, attention should be given to the materials and methods